2017 American League Division Series: Game 1

-The Astros got to work quickly against Chris Sale in Game 1 when Alex Bregman and José Altuve hit back-to-back home runs in the first inning to jump out to a quick 2–0 lead.
+The Astros got to work quickly against Chris Sale in Game 1 when Alex Bregman and Jose Altuve hit back-to-back home runs in the first inning to jump out to a quick 2–0 lead.
 The Red Sox answered with a run of their own in the top of the second when Sandy León drove in Mitch Moreland with an RBI single; however, the chance for more was cut off when Josh Reddick threw Dustin Pedroia out trying to take third on the play.
 Rafael Devers would tie the game in the fourth with a sacrifice fly to bring it to 2–2.
 Justin Verlander would end the threat there and hold the Red Sox to those two runs over six innings.
 In the bottom of the fourth, Marwin González laced a double to right-center to drive in two more runs while Altuve hit his second home run of the game, and second off Sale, in the fifth.
 Brian McCann continued the onslaught of Sale in the sixth when he hit a two-run single off Joe Kelly to bring the score to 7–2.
 Sale ended his day with five IP, seven earned runs, and three home runs allowed in his first postseason start.
 Altuve made Astros history in his next at-bat, homering for the third time of the game against Austin Maddox.
 He became the first Astros player to hit three home runs in a postseason game and just the ninth player ever to do so.
 It was the first time since Pablo Sandoval hit three homers off Verlander in Game 1 of the 2012 World Series.
 Joe Musgrove pitched a perfect ninth to seal the Astros victory and give them a 1–0 start to the series.